-MSBF is a flexible 30-credit advanced master's in all business school disciplines that is completely contextualized to the fashion and luxury industries.
+MSBF is a flexible 30+ credit advanced master's in all business school disciplines that is completely contextualized to the fashion and luxury industries.
 Bridging the gap between the creative and executive sectors, our program fills a void in the marketplace and is uniquely designed to create a new breed of leaders.
 Weekend and evening classes are designed for working professionals and full-time students alike.
-Complete the program in as little as two semesters or slowly over a period of up to four years.
+Complete the program in as little as two semesters or slowly over a period of up to four and a half years.

 Enrollment & Scheduling Options

 The MSBF is structured to accommodate the busy schedules of working professionals.
 Courses are offered on nights and weekends, with the majority of classes held in our satellite Jersey City campus.
 Other classes and events are held at our state of the art Rutgers Business School campus in Newark.
 Both are easily accessible by public transportation from New York City.